bauxy/bauxy-legal/business_associate_agreement.md

 ## 6.2

 Termination for Cause.
-Upon Customer&#39;s knowledge of material breach by Anagram, Customer shall provide an opportunity for Anagram to cure the breach or end the violation.
+Upon Customer's knowledge of material breach by Anagram, Customer shall provide an opportunity for Anagram to cure the breach or end the violation.
 If Anagram does not cure the breach or end the violation within thirty (30) days unless otherwise specified by Customer, or if a material term of this Agreement has been breached and a cure is not possible, Customer may terminate this Agreement and the Underlying Agreement(s), if any, upon written notice to Anagram.

 ## 6.3